ποΈ 2Gether-International

 ποΈ QL Plus

-Injured veterans submit functional challenges to QL Plus, tasks they cannot perform because commercial prosthetics and VA programs produce devices for broad markets rather than for specific individual needs, so that engineering students at 25 partner universities design and build one-of-a-kind adaptive devices as senior capstone projects.
+Injured veterans and emergency responders submit functional challenges to Project S.E.R.V.E. when commercial prosthetics and VA programs produce devices for broad markets rather than for specific individual needs, and university engineering teams design and build one-of-a-kind adaptive devices as senior capstone projects.

 ποΈ Rangam Consultants